-Originally published December 2013
+Originally published December 2013; revised July 2020

-But what happens when a patient does not follow a doctor's advice?
-Addressing non-compliance or non-adherence—when a patient does not adhere to advice for investigative or treatment plans which a physician has set out in the patient's best interests—can be challenging.
+Physicians work in partnership with patients to achieve the safest and highest quality of care possible.
+But what happens when a patient does not follow the physician's advice?
+Addressing non-adherence—when a patient does not adhere to advice for investigative or treatment plans that a physician has set out in the patient's best interests—can be challenging.

-Non-adherence with recommendations for referral
+Case example: Non-adherence for referral

 The patient subsequently suffers a myocardial infarction and dies.
 Autopsy confirms the cause of death and reveals a 95% obstruction of the anterior branch of the left coronary artery.

 Experts are critical of the family physician's failure to document his advice and referral to a cardiologist, and about the patient's refusal.
 The case is settled in favour of the patient, in part because the physician was unable to prove that the patient was informed and understood the potential consequences of refusing the test.

 Fostering patient-centered care entails being as open as possible when a patient challenges the proposed treatment plan.

 When patients appear hesitant or react with skepticism to your advice, consider asking them about their reasons—what are their concerns or fears?
 Doing so may also reveal whether a patient’s refusal is adequately informed, and can lead to a more frank discussion about the likely benefits and potential risks of the proposed treatment.
 Consider supplementing your advice with multi-modal education materials targeted to the patient’s literacy level.
 Use of shared decision-making tools may further enhance patient-centered care.